Our 4-part series on Building Your Network focuses on these key areas:

 But she had a crisis: Her long-standing goat’s milk supplier had had a fire that disrupted supply, and she was scrambling to find a back-up supplier.
 So, she asked her network of Dallas-based entrepreneurs: anyone have any connections to goat’s milk producers in this very specific region of the Middle East?
 Turns out one of her contacts had an uncle who knew the U.S. ambassador to that exact country.
 He connected her with a producer and she was able to get the milk in time to meet her commitment to the big retailer.
 All on the power of her network.

-In our EWF Executive and Owner Forums – as well as in our Emerging Leaders Program – we do a “resource exchange” at every meeting, where we ask: “What do you need?”
+In our EWF Executive Forums – as well as in our Emerging Leaders Program – we do a “resource exchange” at every meeting, where we ask: “What do you need?”
 It could be an introduction to a hard-to-reach prospect, openings for a new role, educational resources, a technology solution, expertise in a specific area; what it means varies depending on who’s asking.
 There’s rarely an ask that can’t be met by someone in that room, or their networks.
 That’s the strength of the community EWF International builds – and it also speaks to the exponential power of networks.

 Professional Networking vs. Building Relationships